blackheaven/blackheaven.github.io/content/blog/2025-04-08_bug-fixing-guerilla.md

 Most of my fixes were related to the most used workflows.

-To give a practical example: we have a support team dedicated to help costumers regarding there order.
+To give a practical example: we have a support team dedicated to help customers regarding there order.
 They receive a ticket, with identifiers of 5 entities on 3 different tools.
 They open each tool, check the status of each entity, copy-pasting identifiers